devops-training-grr/devops-practice/README.md

 # devops-practice
-This repository is used to save all devops related tools documents.
+This repository is used to save all DevOps related tools documents.